 Implementing the Activating North-South Laneways Strategy to prioritise key laneways and streets for pedestrian and active transport movement will significantly enhance the liveability of the city.
 By creating safer and more accessible pedestrian routes, this strategy will encourage active lifestyles, foster community engagement, and support the development of higher-density neighborhoods.
-The mapping to the right inidcates the priority streets for pedestrian north-south movement, realised by providing key pedestrian crossings and through site links.
+The mapping to the right indicates the priority streets for pedestrian north-south movement, realised by providing key pedestrian crossings and through site links.
 Enhancing walkability will reduce reliance on cars, alleviate traffic congestion, and contribute to a more sustainable and vibrant urban environment.
-By introducing new pedestrian links, walking through the city becomes more direct and safer, mitigating conflicts between vehicles and pedestrians and fostering a more pedestrian-friendly environment conducive to urban density.